Land & biodiversity

 In October 2019, Ministry for the Environment and the Ministry for Primary Industries released for feedback a discussion document for the proposed National Policy Statement for Highly Productive Land (NPS-HPL).
 This document would provide national level policy for managing and protecting highly productive land under the Resource Management Act.

 The next steps for progressing the NPS-HPL have been delayed due to Covid-19.
-Officials now expect to provide final advice on the NPS-HPL to Ministers in the first half of 2021.
+Final decisions on the proposed NPS-HPL will be made by ministers and Cabinet in the first half of 2022.
+If approved by Cabinet, the proposal would likely take effect in the first half of 2022.

 Te Mana o te Taiao – Aotearoa New Zealand Biodiversity Strategy 2020 provides the overall strategic direction for biodiversity in Aotearoa New Zealand for the next 30 years.